How to Fix Cycling thermostat failure on Whirlpool WED8000DW (Electric)

 How Much Does This Repair Cost?

 A replacement cycling thermostat for the Whirlpool WED8000DW typically costs between $10 and $30 for the part alone.
-A professional appliance technician will generally charge $150 to $300 once you factor in the service call and labor fees.
-Tackling this repair yourself can save you well over $100, making it a smart and budget-friendly DIY fix.
+If you call in a professional appliance technician, expect to pay $150 to $300 once you factor in the service call and labor fees.
+Taking on this repair yourself can save you well over $100, making it a smart DIY fix.

 Frequently Asked Questions